Salt Lake City Trust Attorneys

 - Charitable Lead Trust: Provides income to a charitable organization for a specific period, after which the remaining assets go to non-charitable beneficiaries.

-- Special Needs Trust: Created to provide for individuals with disabilities without affecting their eligibility for government benefits.
+- Special Needs Trust: Created to provide for people with disabilities without affecting their eligibility for government benefits.

 - Asset Protection Trust: Designed to protect assets from creditors and legal judgments.